 Skip to main content

-7-Up: What’s the game and how to play it
+Heads up, 7 up: What’s the game and how to play it

 Five kids each giving a thumb-up

-Seven-Up is also a summer camp staple on rainy days.
-It’s an easy game to get going and a fun way to keep a group of children occupied, especially when waiting or transitioning to another activity.
-To play, you need at least 14 kids, which is what makes it an ideal school or camp game.
-Seven-Up can certainly be played with less kids, but it’s not as much fun.
+Seven up is also a summer camp staple on rainy days.
+Parents may want to reacquaint it’s an easy game to get going and a fun way to keep a group of children occupied like at a birthday party when the food hasn’t arrived yet.
+To play, you need at least 14 kids, which is what makes it an ideal school, camp, or party game.
+Seven up can certainly be played with fewer kids, but it’s not as exciting with less players.
 So, are you ready to get those thumbs up?
-Let’s learn how to play Heads Up, 7-Up.
+Let’s learn how to play heads up, 7 up.

 Female teacher teaching students in the classroom

-How to keep the game moving?
+How to keep the game moving

-Now that you’ve got the 7-Up basics down, it’s important to set some boundaries in the game to keep the rounds moving and to keep the tears to a minimum.
+Now that you’ve got the basics of how to play 7 up, it’s important to set some boundaries in the game to keep the rounds moving and to keep the tears to a minimum.

 • Remind the seated players to keep their heads down until times up is called.